Learn something new every day

 More Info... by email

-Kidney stones are the most common form of renal disease.
+Kidney stones are probably the most common form of renal disease, but also the easiest to treat.
 A kidney stone is a small, hardened material that forms in the kidney.
 This may cause blood in the urine and pain in the back and stomach.
 One method of treating kidney stones is to let the stone eventually pass through the urine.
 The kidneys can also have simple benign cysts, composed of small fluid filled sacs.
 Eventually, the cysts may dissolve and usually do not require treatment.

 Hematuria, also known as blood in the urine, is a different renal problem.
 Blood in the urine is usually harmless and caused by urinary tract infections.
 Doctors normally prescribe antibiotics to clear up this infection.

-When a person’s kidneys suddenly stop working, he or she will go into acute renal failure.
-This is caused by injury to the kidneys, medications and illness.
+Even minor problems can become bigger concerns if left untreated.
+When a person’s kidneys stop working, he or she will go into what’s known as “acute renal failure.”
+This can be caused by any number of things, including injury to the kidneys, medications, and illness.
 Acute renal disease can cause harm to other areas of the body.
-Individuals with acute renal failure will need dialysis to filter out impurities.
+Individuals with acute renal failure typically need dialysis, which is a mechanical flushing of the kidneys to filter out impurities.

 A kidney transplant involves surgically removing the diseased kidney and urethra from the patient.
-The patient will then get a healthy kidney and urethra from a donor.
-The recipient will need to take medications to make sure the body does not reject the new organs.
+The patient will then get a healthy kidney and urethra from a donor, either living or dead; humans technically only need one functioning kidney, which means that friends or family members can serve as donors if they have complementary blood and tissue types.
+The recipient will need to take medications and undergo regular tests to make sure the body does not reject the new organs.

-Persons in danger of developing renal conditions are those with diabetes, high blood pressure, or heart disease.
+In general, those in the most danger of developing renal conditions are those with diabetes, high blood pressure, or heart disease.
 Family members of someone who has kidney disease may also have a high risk.
 Elderly people have a greater chance of getting a kidney disease since age is also a factor.

 I'm at pretty high risk of developing diabetes since I have polycystic ovarian syndrome and I am overweight.